 As an early stage exploration company, Chinalco Yunnan Copper Resources Limited does not generate any income other than interest on its cash holdings.
-The Consolidated Entity generated \$17,232 in interest revenue during the period.
+The Consolidated Entity generated \$33,896 in interest income during the period.

 Expenses

 The Consolidated Entity's main expenses are as follows: